National Unity Committee (Bolivia): Establishment

 In late 1977, Banzer initiated a carefully-managed democratic reopening.
 Having announced his intent to run in the upcoming election, Banzer began discussions with pro-government fronts for the establishment of a National Unity Party (PUN).
 The scheme – developed by the president's advisors – failed to convince the parties, who were unwilling to cede their independence to the regime.

 In November, the National Unity Committee (CUN) was established under the auspices of Banzer.
 It was headed by Gastón Villa, who resigned his position as manager of the Bolivian Development Corporation to lead the party.
 Ronald MacLean and Hermán Antelo were also lead figures in the party.
-Its membership was composed of civil servants and technocrats operating in the administration, in addition to private sector professionals sympathetic to the regime.
+Its leaders and membership were made up of civil servants and technocrats operating in the administration, in addition to private sector professionals sympathetic to the regime.
 (Note: This article cites multiple individuals as being members of the party.
 For a full membership list, see Presencia 2 April 1978.)
 Ideologically, the CUN supported the continuance of the political and economic model implemented by the Banzer administration.
 Its political programme, though extensive, eschewed making many formal commitments, states Prado.

 For critics of the regime, the CUN was a transparent substitute for the failed PUN.
 Former president Luis Adolfo Siles described it as demonstrating Banzer's "elitist inclinations [and] arrogant paternalism".
 "Parties are not born from big business, but from the very heart of the people".
 Its members' perceived political opportunism and collaborationism, according to Prado, meant that "no one took their ideas seriously".
 For his part, Villa rejected the CUN's characterization as a "party of technocrats", stating that it had seen its most significant growth among the middle class.
 "I don't see why [technocrats] can't do politics; on the contrary, they can do it more efficiently", he added.

 The CUN backed the candidacy of Banzer for the 1978 general election.
 Following Banzer's decision to drop out, the party pivoted to support Juan Pereda, the regime's endorsed candidate.
-Leaders of the CUN participated in negotiations with other parties to form a united front around Pereda, resulting in the formation of the Nationalist Union of the People (UNP) in February 1978.
+Leaders of the CUN participated in negotiations with other parties to form a united front around Pereda, resulting in the formation of the Nationalist Union of the People (UNP) alongside several other parties in February 1978.
 The CUN wielded significant influence within the UNP, to the extent that Pereda invited Villa to direct the alliance's ideology department and draft its election manifesto.
 MacLean subsequently assumed party leadership after Villa stepped down to work on the UNP's platform.

 The party initiated its organizing efforts in Trinidad, Beni, targeting university students, young professionals, and independents sympathetic to their policies.
-By late February, the CUN had expanded into Santa Cruz, and by mid-March, Villa stated that is had established affiliates in Cochabamba, Oruro, and Tarija.
+By late February, the CUN had expanded into Santa Cruz, and by mid-March, Villa stated that it had established branches in Cochabamba, Oruro, and Tarija.
 Regarding its growth, party member Antonio Ormachea declared that the CUN had "become, from an elite, a strong and massive current of political pressure".
 In April, the party was registered with the National Electoral Court.